daviddprtma/cli-mindsdb/README.md

 </a>
 <h3 align="center">CLI MindsDB</h3>
 <p align="center">
-A CLI Mindsdb tool to automate the process for semantic search and metadata handling
+A CLI Mindsdb tool to automate the process for Knowledge Base (KB)